PowerDNS/pdns/pdns/docs/markdown/authoritative/settings.md

 * IP Address
 * Default: 127.0.0.1
 IP Address of webserver to listen on.
 See ["Performance Monitoring"](logging.md#performance-monitoring).

+## `webserver-allow-from`
+* IP ranges
+Webserver access is only allowed from these subnets

 ## `webserver-password`
 * String